 Many characters come and go but nothing seems to be an addition or a luxury.
 All appear to be a right fit for the movie.

 Editing by Philomin Raj is crisp and top notch with sharp frame cuts.
-Music by Javed Riaz hits the ears of audience and it’s the BGM which stands out.
+Music by Javed Riaz hits the ears of the audience and it’s the BGM which stands out.

 Sundeep Kishan and Regina have performed at right proportions as per the requirement of the story.
 Shri has delivered an appreciable performance with his gamut of expressions.
 This may as well knock his doors up for more offers whilst Charlie exhibits his talent and has proved that a meaty role could extract the best from the actor within him.
 But it’s Munishkanth who steals the show as a misfit goon in the gang with his performance and one-liners.

-Lokesh Kanakaraj, the man behind the product has excelled as a matured director and certainly leaves audience flabbergasted only for the fact that the movie is his debut venture as a director.
+Lokesh Kanakaraj, the man behind the product has excelled as a matured director and certainly leaves the audience flabbergasted only for the fact that the movie is his debut venture as a director.

 He has oozed his passion and exuberance towards cinema and the same could be seen and felt in every frame.

 Be it performances or the technical side of the movie, both have contributed to the positives of the movie.
-Screenplay is the main protagonist of the movie which stands as the major highlight.
+The screenplay is the main protagonist of the movie which stands as the major highlight.
 However, the only downside (If needs to be mentioned) is, a movie of this genre can be done without songs or with only a couple of them.

-Finally, a definite watch for all sections of audience.
+Finally, a definite watch for all sections of the audience.
 Go watch it in theatres to get your money’s refund in the form of an intrigued entertainment.